mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Java - Installing a Web Crawler based on Solr and Nutch.md

 ### Compile Nutch 1.4 from source.

+Go into the `/usr/share` directory:

 	cd /usr/share

+Grab a compressed archive of `pache-nutch-1.4-src.tar.gz` from an official Apache Nutch source site:

 	sudo wget http://archive.apache.org/dist/nutch/apache-nutch-1.4-src.tar.gz

+Next, decompress the archive like this:

 	sudo tar -xf apache-nutch-1.4-src.tar.gz

+Then adjust the ownership and group of the directory to `sysop` like this:

 	sudo chown sysop:sysop -R /usr/share/apache-nutch-1.4

+Now go into the main NUtch directory in `/usr/share/`:

 	cd /usr/share/apache-nutch-1.4

+***

 Copy the Solr specific libraries to Nutch for a clean and compatible compile.